jhavenz/laravel-permission-name-generator/readme.md

 This example might be the permission used when you want to know if:

-_The current user can edit the billing settings for THEIR ENTIRE TEAM_
+_The current user can edit the billing settings THEIR TEAM OWNS, or ANYONE ON THEIR TEAM OWNS (just throwing out examples)_
 ```php
 //=> routes/web.php